nms-scribe/nms-scribe.github.io/readme.md

 * `size`: A size to resize the image to.
 Values include `A5`-`A10` based on the standard paper sizes with those names with a dots per cm of 59, or `<integer>x<integer>` in pixels.
 * `format`: The format to resize the image to.
 Values include `l`, `p`, `landscape`, or `portrait`.
 * `watermark`: Whether to place a watermark on the image.
 Values include `true` or `false`.
-* `full-link`: Whether to turn the image into a thumbnail link to a full version of the image. *TODO:* Is the full image watermarked?
+* `full-link`: Whether to turn the image into a thumbnail link to a full version of the image.
+The thumbnail will be size A6 or A7 depending on the format of the converted image.
 Values include `true` or `false`.

 *NOTE:* Some changes were made since the last publish attempt regarding the images, and the script might not work until they are tested.